bencarr/dot-all-2023/README.md

 ## Utility Types

-I’ve included an example widget similar to an example I mentioned in the talk.
+I’ve included an example widget similar to an example I mentioned in the talk, and you can find more information on the [Utilities](https://craftcms.com/docs/4.x/extend/utilities.html) page of the Craft docs

 ### Connection Tester